OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 *   With search engines in order to index the content you provide as part of a discussion forum or public profile;
 *   With partners who run contests, special offers or other events or activities in connection with our Services;
 *   In connection with, or during negotiations of, any merger, sale of company assets, financing or acquisition of all or a portion of our business to another company;
-*   If we believe that disclosure is reasonably necessary to comply with any applicable law, regulation, legal process or governmental request. and
+*   If we believe that disclosure is reasonably necessary to comply with any applicable law, regulation, legal process or governmental request, including to meet national security or law enforcement requirements. and
 *   To enforce our agreements, policies and Terms of Use to protect the security or integrity of our Services. or to protect Couchsurfing, our users or the public from harm or illegal activities.

 We may also share aggregated or de-identified information, which cannot reasonably be used to identify you.

+Couchsurfing is responsible and liable if third-party agents that it uses to process the personal data on its behalf do so in a manner inconsistent with the Privacy Shield Principles, unless Couchsurfing proves that it is not responsible for the event that allowed the damage to occur.

 Social Media Tools